Addono/mealie-server/README.md

 ## Deployment

+Here are some brief instructions on how to deploy your own instance:

 1. Install the [Fly.io CLI](https://fly.io/docs/hands-on/install-flyctl/)
 2. Fork and clone this repository
-3. Set up your SMTP password:
+3. (Optional) Set up your SMTP password:
    ```bash
    fly secrets set SMTP_PASSWORD="your-password-here"
    ```